Supporting New Zealand small businesses for 5 years.

 It’s common for a business to become cash strapped now and then.
-Rather than going through the formal process of securing a bank loan, find out when it makes sense to take out an unsecured line of credit.
+Rather than going through the formal process of securing a bank loan, find out when it makes sense to take out an unsecured line of credit

 As your business grows, so do its expenses.
 At some point, your cash flow might not be able to keep up.
 When this happens, your business growth might hit a bottleneck.

 To overcome their cash flow problems, business owners often look for external financing.
 But this can worsen the problem if they don’t have all of the facts they need to make the right choice.
+Compared to a small business loan, which typically provides a lump sum for long-term projects with fixed loan terms, an unsecured business line of credit offers more flexibility for ongoing expenses and working capital needs.

 1. Seasonal Cash Flow Injections

 As you become more familiar with your business, you can identify cash flow or revenue patterns.
 For some industries, such as retail, the revenue figures will go through peaks and troughs throughout the year.
+Continuous marketing is essential to maintain visibility and attract customers.
+A business line of credit can be used to fund marketing campaigns, helping to drive growth even when cash flow is tight.

 The problem arises when there’s not enough working capital to support the slumps.
 Not only that, but you might also need additional cash flow to prepare for the peaks.
 If you produce goods, you’ll need to buy more parts to support your peak order months.
 You may need more inventory if you’re in retail, and so on.